Pipe-Bomb-Community/.github/profile/README.md

 | [YouTube Music](https://github.com/pipe-bomb-community/youtube-music-plugin) | ❌       | Provides access to the Youtube Music library, and identifies and attributes tracks, albums and artists.    |
 | [Lidarr](https://github.com/pipe-bomb-community/lidarr-plugin)            | ❌       | Scans all albums with a MusicBrainz release group ID and monitors them in Lidarr.                          |
 | [DLNA](https://github.com/pipe-bomb-community/dlna-plugin)                | ❌       | Makes music on Pipe Bomb available using a DLNA server.                                                    |

+## Plugin Marketplace

+To access the Community list of plugins from inside your Pipe Bomb server, check out the [Community Marketplace](https://github.com/Pipe-Bomb-Community/community-marketplace).